mnkhee/user-docs-project/docs/tutorials/reading.md

 This section will focus on reading and displaying data from your web browser's local storage.
 !!! tip "Pre-requisites"
     This tutorial is a continuation on the [**creating tutorial**](creating.md).
 If you have not completed it, you will need to have setup data inside your browser's local storage on your own.
-    <br> *There is no guarantee that the data you have entered will be compatible with our code*.
+    <br> **There is no guarantee that the data you have entered on your own will be compatible with our code**.
 Continue at your own risk!

 ## Setup

 1. Create a button tag below the previous button tag in your HTML file.

-Give it an id attribute 'displayData', an onClick event attribute 'displayOutput', and put any text inside.
+2. Give it an id attribute 'displayData', an onClick event attribute 'displayOutput', and put any text inside.

     At this point, you should have this in your HTML file.